Load the content directly from Instagram by clicking on the pictures and please click follow – you should never hesitate to leave us a comment!

 October 15, 2019

 This is the first post in a miniseries about the less known effects of BFR training. .
-It has been proven that complete occlusion over long periods, e.g. hours can be detrimental, some fear that blood clots or even venous thromboembolism (VTE) could be formed during BFR, which is known as a hypercoagulable effect.
-But please remember that BFR with Fit Cuffs is a brief stimuly with a sub occlusion pressure you can identify by the The Web App or Android App (40-80 % LOP).
+It has been proven that complete occlusion over long periods, e.g. hours can be detrimental.
+Some even fear that blood clots or even venous thromboembolism (VTE) could be formed during BFR, which is known as a hypercoagulable effect.
+But please remember that BFR is a brief stimuly with a sub-occlusion pressure, that can be calculated by Web App or Android App (40-80 % LOP).
 The actual effect of BFR on the vascular system are probably the opposite i.e. hypocoagulational! .
 It has been proven that both BFR and regular resistance training results in optimized working conditions for the enzymes that degrade microscopic blood clots i.e. a fibrinolytic effect.
 It seems plausible that BFR promotes fibrinolysis and that blood thickening will be dissolved in connection with BFR as a long-term effect.(1) .
 Thus, for some patients there is additional considerations prior initiating BFR, as relevant contraindications should be screened for in the acute postsurgical patient by a general VTE risk questionnaire.(2) There is also need for additional research to completely understand the risks of BFR on the acutely post orthopaedic surgery patients, as the potential benefit for this population is enormous! .
 Conclusion: For the general population, BFR is likely beneficial in terms of the effects on vascular health , similarly to conventional resistance training.
 When the amount of research in BFR on vascular health increases, BFR might become a standard therapedic modality for various circulatory disorders and acutely after orthopaedic surgery.(3) .
 Disclaimer: The Content is not intended to be a substitute for professional medical advice. .
 SOURCES: (1) Nascimento et al. (2019) Effects of blood flow restriction exercise on hemostasis: a systematic review of randomized and non-randomized trials. .
 (2) Bond et al. (2019) Blood Flow Restriction Resistance Exercise as a Rehabilitation Modality Following Orthopaedic Surgery: A Review of Venous Thromboembolism Risk. .
 (3) Yasuda et al. (2016) Use and safety of KAATSU training: Results of a national survey.

 October 6, 2019